Glimmer in the Dark

 Shine turned her legs to the right side of the bed, and slid her arse over the sheets to the edge, incidentally scrunching her panties uncomfortably even tighter they already were.
 When the teenage girl stood up, in irritation at her panties becoming so snug after sliding across the bed, she pulled at the back of her panties’ leg-holes to loosen them a tad after that.
 Her negligee that had become itchy with the perspiration from the heat.
 Not liking the sensation, Shine walked across the room from her bed, her feet padding over the luxuriously thick, white shag-pile carpet that covered all of the visible floor of the bedroom.
 The wall to the right side of the bed had two doors, one was the main bedroom door; it was closer to the corner nearer the bookshelves and was painted white.
 It remained open ajar since Shine’s older sister hadn’t closed the door fully when she’d come and gone.
 The other was a sliding door with a full length mirror.
 On either side of the sliding door, cloth hangings decorated with a black and white Nipponese ink painting of a landscape of steep hills covered two other full length mirrors; one on each side.
 Above the top of the mirrored sliding door between them was another matching cloth hanging that was rolled up.
 Together, when rolled down, they would have formed a complete picture.

 Shine paused a pace before the mirrored sliding door, and with both hands she brushed back her dark brown hair so she could see her face in the mirror better.
 In the reflection from the sliding door, Shine briefly examined her caramel-tanned complexion.
 Her face was flushed and perspiring in the heat of the overly warm air.
 She scratched at the round tip of her nose.
 There was some skin peeling from getting sunburnt recently.
 Her little nose had the slight upturned roundness that revealed she had at least part Irish-Celtic ancestry.
 Her large, expressive, milk-coffee coloured eyes with their slight slant upwards, were emphasised by high cheekbones and the Asiatic epicanthic folds she’d inherited from a Nipponese great-grandmother on her mother’s side.
-Long lashes made Shine’s eyes seem to twinkle.
+Long lashes made Shine’s eyes appear to twinkle.

 Sighing aloud, she pushed the mirrored door aside and entered the walk-in wardrobe adjacent to her bedroom.
 Inside to her left were wooden drawers with big round knobs to pull them out, while in front of her there were dresses, skirts, and jackets on hangers.
 To her right, wide spaced shelves were packed with big plastic crates filled with winter clothes that were stored away.
 Going through the wooden drawers, Shine picked out a pair of pastel orange shorts, and a yellow T-shirt to put on later.
 The yellow T-shirt had a big picture of a stylised cartoon character, like an earless brown and white hamster with short legs and arms, a huge fat belly, and sleepy half-closed eyes.
 The lettering on the T-shirt below this read “Maru-chan”.

 She also chose fresh panties to wear; white ones with a pink ribbon on the top front band, the white fabric decorated with tiny strawberries.
-With a tad more searching, Shine added a white bra to the collection.
+With a bit more searching, Shine added a white bra to the collection.
 She took all four items, laid them out flat on her bed, studied what she’d decided to wear, and gave a nod to herself in satisfaction.

 After that, Shine grabbed a Nipponese dressing gown of light thin material from a hanger.
 The “yukata” dressing gown was one of her favourites.
 Red with yellow flowers and rainbow coloured birds on stylized green-leafed branches.
 Carrying the dressing gown, the teenager headed out of her bedroom.

 Much later, after a refreshing cool shower to beat the heat and rid herself of the perspiration, Shine returned to her bedroom.
 She wore the colourful yukata and was drying her hair with a fluffy white towel as she entered.
-She closed the bedroom door, and then took off the dressing gown in front of the mirrored sliding door of the walk-in-wardrobe.
+She closed the bedroom door, and soon later took off the dressing gown in front of the mirrored sliding door of the walk-in-wardrobe.

 Apart from Shine’s face, arms, and legs, her skin was less tanned elsewhere on her body as she hadn’t gone to the beach as much this summer.
 At least, not as frequently as she’d done the previous year.
 She turned from side to side, looking herself over, disappointed that her breasts hadn’t grown significantly more.
 They were merely average in comparison to her body, and since Shine was small as well, that meant her breasts were on the whole rather small too.